All engineering and engineering technology majors, in good standing, are all eligible

 Dr. Jack Lackey Scholarship

-a female student pursuing a BS in Mechanical Engineering with a minimum GPA of 2.8.
+student pursuing a BS in Mechanical Engineering with a minimum 2.8 GPA who is a member

 Given by Dr. Lori Lowder